lexbor/docs/source/examples/unicode/idna_to_ascii.md

-# Converting Unicode to ASCII with IDNA: Example
+# Converting Unicode to ASCII with IDNA

 This article explains the use of the `lexbor` library to convert Unicode text to ASCII using Internationalized Domain Names in Applications (IDNA).
 We will analyze the code in `lexbor/unicode/idna_to_ascii.c`, providing a detailed explanation of how it works.